Occupation

 ELEMENT

 In 2021 the International Gymnastics Federation included a new element with her name in the Code of Points.
-The element, called the Oliveira, was first performed by her at the 2021 World Cup event in Doha, Qatar, and is an Arabian double pike somersault with a half twist out on the floor exercises. (gymnastics.sport, 24 Sep 2021)
+The element, called the Oliveira, was first performed by her on the floor exercise at the 2021 World Cup event in Doha, Qatar, and is an Arabian double pike somersault with a half twist out. (gymnastics.sport, 24 Sep 2021)